jturi33/Rando/Code Descriptions.md

 3. https://nmap.org/ncat/guide/ncat-ssl.html

 //HexecutableInvoker executes any hexecutable payload provided.
 It was inspired by a SANS article on malicious JavaScript (Ref #1) as well Reversing Hub's exquisite class on hexecutable malware.
 Reccomend highly!!!
 (Ref #2).
 Additionally, the hex converversion process can be understood by studying this stack overflow forum post on the same process (Ref #3).
-To launch, the programmer needs only to replace the namespace & class with that of their payload & then provide the necessary arguments.
+To launch, the programmer needs only to implant their payload & then provide the necessary arguments.
 Convert your payload to .hex format using the instructions provided in ReversingHub's Udemy course linked below.
 1. https://isc.sans.edu/forums/diary/Malicious+Script+With+Multiple+Payloads/25090/
 2. https://www.udemy.com/course/reverse-engineering-deep-dive/
 3. https://stackoverflow.com/questions/311165/how-do-you-convert-a-byte-array-to-a-hexadecimal-string-and-vice-versa